oneapi-src/oneAPI-samples/Libraries/oneMKL/fourier_correlation/README.md

 ## Key Implementation Details
 In many applications, only the final correlation result matters, so this is all that has to be transferred from the device back to the host.
 In this example, two artificial signals will be created on the device, transformed in-place, then correlated.
 The host will retrieve the final result (i.e., the location of the maximum value) and report the optimal translation and correlation score.

 Two implementations of the 1D Fourier correlation algorithm are provided: one that uses explicit buffering and one that uses Unified Shared Memory (USM).
 Both implementations perform the correlation on the selected device, but the buffered implementation uses the oneDPL max_element function to perform the final MAXLOC reduction while the USM implementation uses the SYCL reduction operator.
+A 2D Fourier correlation example is also included to show how 2D data layout is handled during the real-to-complex and complex-to-real transforms.

 ## License
 Code samples are licensed under the MIT license.
 See [License.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt) for details.